dark-kitt/wordpress-theme-vue/README.md

 You can work with the WordPress backend system in two different ways.
 The first way would be to separate both systems from each other so that you have a headless backend with an unattached front-end system.
 The second way would be to use both systems together for an "[**Islands Architecture**](https://www.patterns.dev/vanilla/islands-architecture)" so that you are still able to use the PHP files from WordPress and hydrate dynamic Vue components inside of your DOM structure.

 In my case, I used the second option and configured all the necessary stuff to make it usable for the "[**Islands Architecture**](https://www.patterns.dev/vanilla/islands-architecture)", but it's easy to modify the project to handle the first way and separate both systems.
-Just install the "[HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/)", and a template engine like [Handlebars](https://handlebarsjs.com/) to render the output, afterwards, it's just necessary to modify the Webpack configuration.
+Just install the "[HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/)", and a template engine like [Handlebars](https://handlebarsjs.com/) to render the output.
+Afterward, it's just necessary to modify the Webpack configuration.

 ### Requirements